polterguy/phosphorusfive/plugins/p5.web/README.md

 delete-widget:main-navbar-wrapper
 ```

-Yet again, don't panic, but refresh your page, and your menu is back!
+Yet again, don't panic, simply refresh your page, and your menu is back!

 ### Retrieving widgets